 A horrifying thought came to me.
 I started shivering.
 Miguel, Angelo, and I would not be put in different heavens or hells.
 We were going to the same place, so we can continue to obsess over and over about Jacques’ imagined love for me, and that dreadful fated night that changed our lives forever!

-Excerpt from the manuscript “Haunted Lovers.”
+Excerpt from the manuscript “Glass Lovers.”
 Post first published under the title “Clara: The Power of Water.”